 The parameters developed for the NDARC rotor performance models are given in table 3.
-The equations of the NDARC models for rotor induced power factor κ and mean drag coefficient $c{d\, \rm mean}$ provided a good representation of the characteristics of the UH-60A, CH-47D, and XH-59A rotors.
+The equations of the NDARC models for rotor induced power factor κ and mean drag coefficient $c{d \text{ mean}}$ provided a good representation of the characteristics of the UH-60A, CH-47D, and XH-59A rotors.
 For these aircraft, the most significant issues were the differences between single rotor and twin rotor performance, and the differences between comprehensive analysis calculations and flight test measurements of performance.
-Operation of the XV-15 tiltrotor introduces additional dimensions of large axial flow and nacelle angle variation from 90 deg (helicopter) to 0 deg (airplane).
+Operation of the XV-15 tiltrotor introduces additional dimensions of large axial flow and nacelle angle variation from 90 deg (helicopter) to 0 deg (airplane), and consequently the fit of the NDARC models is less successful.
+In particular, the representation of the induced power in cruise at low thrust and in conversion mode flight is not good.
+Also, the models do not accommodate the variation of induced and profile power with nacelle angle at high axial advance ratio.
+Thus an improved model of the rotor induced and profile power is needed, for a better representation of the complete range of operation encountered by tiltrotors.